sk13man/cypress-WS/README.md

 ## demo work

-# Dear colleagues!
+## Dear colleagues!

-# according to spec.feature - I should receive 2 messages from execution report - 2 MessageType : "Add" and 2 MessageType: "Executed"
+according to spec.feature - I should receive 2 messages from execution report - 2 MessageType : "Add" and 2

-# but I have 1 "Add" and 3 "Executed".
+MessageType: "Executed".
+But I have 1 "Add" and 3 "Executed".

-# I have re-checked manually a lot of times - but still have the same result

-# Actually it is demo work - so it is just for demonstrating my skills (I can finish if you show me how to do it manually)
+I have re-checked manually a lot of times - but still have the same result Actually it is demo work - so it is just for demonstrating my skills (I can finish if you show me how to do it manually)

-# Also, I've spent a lot of time in attempting to use cypress plugin https://github.com/lensesio/cypress-websocket-testing

-# It looks very outdated and seems that it can only listen to ws and send only one message on connect - so I've chosen a different one
+Also, I've spent a lot of time in attempting to use cypress plugin https://github.com/lensesio/cypress-websocket-testing It looks very outdated and seems that it can only listen to ws and send only one message on connect - so I've chosen a different one

-# The task was actually very interesting - so I'm hearing response from you!
+The task was actually very interesting - so I'm looking forward to hear response from you!

-# Best wishes!
+Best wishes!

 # install dependencies